-I mean...I would eat any and all of those any day of the week if I'm being honest!
-But my personal favorite is to keep things extra simple for both frosting and cake here with our Easy Vanilla Buttercream Recipe (and you only need to make a half batch to frost this whole cake!).
+I mean...I would eat any and all of those any day of the week!
+My personal favorite is to keep things extra simple with my Easy Vanilla Buttercream Recipe (and you only need to make a half batch to frost this whole cake!).

 Of course, I highly recommend some sprinkles or even fresh fruit on top too.
-One of my favorite things about this cake is it really is blank canvas to tailor to any occasion, season, guest of honor, or "just because" excuse for cake!
+One of my favorite things about this recipe is that while it’s delicious on its own, it’s a great blank canvas to tailor to any occasion, season, guest of honor, or "just because" excuse for cake!

 I would recommend making your cake as close to service as possible.

-But you can always speed things up by mixing up your frosting a day ahead.
-You can store it overnight in the fridge and then just pull it out 2-3 hours before you plan to frost your cake so it can soften up again to room temperature.
+But, you can always speed things up by mixing up the frosting a day ahead.
+You can store it overnight in the fridge and then just pull it out 2-3 hours before you plan to frost your cake.
+This will allow it to soften up again to room temperature for easy use.

 It's also helpful to put a small piece of plastic wrap over any cut edges of the cake for extra protection.

 Speaking of falling domes…one of the biggest problems with 9" x 13" sheet cakes is that they seem to take forever to bake.
-If you don't leave your cake in long enough, that beautiful dome it has when it comes out of the oven will slowly sink along with your domed-cake dreams.
+If you don't leave your cake in long enough, that beautiful dome that comes out of the oven will slowly sink along with your domed-cake dreams.

 Be sure to leave yours in the oven until…

-- and you'll likely see the edges of the cake starting to pull away from the pan as well
+…and you likely see the edges of the cake starting to pull away from the pan as well.

 ~The Sweet Recipe Card~